Trump talks Ukraine in separate calls with Putin, Scholz – DW – 11/11/2024

 Trump spoke with Ukrainian President Volodymyr Zelenskyy on Wednesday shortly after his election victory was confirmed.

-"We do not comment on private calls between President Trump and other world leaders," Steven Cheung, Trump's communications director, said when asked about the contact between the two leaders.
+Steven Cheung, Trump's communications director, said when asked about the call: "We do not comment on private calls between President Trump and other world leaders."

 The Biden administration, which will remain in charge until Trump's inauguration on January 20, has said it will send Ukraine as much aid as possible before Biden leaves office.

-On Sunday, Biden's National Security Advisor, Jake Sullivan, said the White House aims "to put Ukraine in the strongest possible position on the battlefield so that it is ultimately in the strongest possible position at the negotiating table."
+On Sunday, Biden's National Security Advisor Jake Sullivan said the White House aimed "to put Ukraine in the strongest possible position on the battlefield so that it is ultimately in the strongest possible position at the negotiating table."

 Sullivan also confirmed Biden has invited Trump to come to the White House for talks on Wednesday.